Sponsored by

 308 North 10th Street308 North 10th Street

-this Romanesque/Victorian house built in the 1890's by William P. Hutton contained 19 rooms, three ornate mantels and fireplaces, and an open stairway from the first to the third floor.
+This Romanesque/Victorian house built in the 1890's by William P. Hutton contained 19 rooms, three ornate mantels and fireplaces, and an open stairway from the first to the third floor.
 As with many houses built during this time, it also had hardwood floors with inlaid patterns.

 W.P.
 Hutton was president of the J.M.
 Hutton Company, casket makers.
 He was also treasurer of the Richmond Water Works Company.